 YunEx is a coin exchange registered in the British Virgin Islands.
-For being a country with a population of only 30,000 people, the British Virgin Islands has a surprisingly large number of coin exchanges: 5.
-Ethfinex, InfinityCoin Exchange, Bter and most prominently Bybit, are the other ones.
+For being a country with a population of only 30,000 people, the British Virgin Islands has a surprisingly large number of coin exchanges.
+Bybit is the most well-known.

 The exchange permits US-investors as far as we can tell.
 There are at least no clear statements saying that they are prohibited.
 Any US-investors interested in trading here should in any event form their own opinion on any issues arising from their citizenship or residency.